eagronin/university-towns-prepare/README.md

     return gdp
 ```

-Convert the housing data to quarters and return it as mean values in a dataframe.
-This dataframe has columns for 2000Q1 through 2016Q3, and a multi-index in the shape of ["State", "RegionName"].
+Finally, the monthly housing price data needs to be converted to quarters before it is analyzed along with quarterly GDP figures.
+The following function averages the monthly prices within each quarter.
+The resulting dataframe has columns for 2000Q1 through 2016Q3, and a multi-index in the shape of ["State", "RegionName"].
+Then the function below merges housing data with state names using state codes.
+This step is necessary in order to subsequently merge the housing data with the university town data, which includes state names but does not include state codes:

 ```
 def convert_housing_data_to_quarters():